JetBrains/amper/docs/Documentation.md

 ![Compose Hot Reload special mode of running application](images/hot-reload-guttericon.png)

 ### DevelopmentEntryPoint
 It's also possible to run specific composables as in the Compose Hot Reload mode.
+To do that, you need to:
+- add a dependency `org.jetbrains.compose.hot-reload:hot-reload-runtime-api`, there is a built-in library catalog entry for it (`$compose.hotReload.runtimeApi`)
-To do that, you need to put `@DevelopmentEntryPoint` annotation on the composable function without parameters.
+- put `@DevelopmentEntryPoint` annotation on the composable function without parameters.

 A clickable gutter icon will appear on the left side of the composable.
 ![Compose Hot Reload development entry point usage](images/hot-reload-dev-entry-point.png)